 I fly out today for the Free Methodist General Conference (GC15) in Orlando, Florida.
 I’ll be completely honest, I’m not looking forward to it.
-I’ve been struggling for months with the fact the denomination has chosen to hold the conference at a resort, which I feel is in direct conflict with the founding principles of the denomination.
-In the beginning, we focused on the needy. … Continue reading A Reluctant Prophet Heads to GC15
+I’ve been struggling for months with the fact the denomination has chosen to hold the conference … Continue reading A Reluctant Prophet Heads to GC15

 In previous years the General Conference resolutions that approved by the Board of Administration (BOA) to go to the delegates for final approval were posted on the Free Methodist Church of North America’s website.
 This year each delegate was given … Continue reading Free Methodist General Conference Resolutions and Critique of GC Part II

 As I have time, I’m beginning to reflect on the words of the early Free Methodists and the writings they published.
 The Free Methodist General Conference is approaching in July 2015 in Orlando, Florida.
 I hope these reflections from early church writings will help us prepare for General Conference.
-At the end of I have some discussion questions if people wish to share this in … Continue reading What Does a Denomination Strive For?
+At the end of I have some discussion questions if people wish to share this in small groups or just reflect on the questions in their own devotional time.
+NUMBERS, WEALTH AND POWER The Earnest Christian July 1872 (a publication published by Free Methodist founder Benjamin Titus Roberts) A few mornings … Continue reading What Does a Denomination Strive For?

 Dear Leaders of the North American Free Methodist Church, In 2008 I discovered why I loved being a Free Methodist – our history of social justice.
 Namely living out Galatians 3:28.
 “In Christ’s family there can be no division into Jew and non-Jew, slave and free, male and female.
 Among us you are all equal.
-That is, we are all in a common relationship with … Continue reading An Open Letter to FM Leaders: Have We Forgotten Our Roots?
+That is, we are all in a common relationship with Jesus Christ.
+Also, since you are Christ’s family, then you are Abraham’s famous “descendant,” heirs according to the covenant promises.”(The Message) I grew up in the Free Methodist Church, but I had no idea that … Continue reading An Open Letter to FM Leaders: Have We Forgotten Our Roots?